Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

     If you are planning to move terabytes or even more from an outside machine into the ZIH system, please contact the ZIH [HPC support](mailto:hpcsupport@tu-dresden.de) in advance.

-### Permission rights are crucial in a collaborative setting
+### Permission Rights Are Crucial In a Collaborative Setting

 Whenever working within a collaborative setting, take care of the file permissions.
 Esp. after creating and transferring data, file permission configuration might be necessary.